-- 4.1 Forging ahead towards the year 2000, the Government, particularly through the Ministry of Agriculture, Livestock Development and Marketing will continue to undertake a comprehensive range of prioritized programmes. - 4.2 These programmes will focus on promoting increases in national food production to keep pace with population and income growth and to maintain a position of broad self-sufficiency in food for the remainder of the century.
-Other programmes will be aimed at improving processing and marketing efficiency to cope with the growth in supply. - 4.3 As part of a comprehensive programme to ensure the security of food supplies without excessive dependence on imports in years of crop failure, food reserves sufficient to see the country through six months will be maintained with appropriate control mechanisms for their management.
-Additionally, the Government will maintain at all times hard currency reserves for needed food imports.
-Specific measures will also be introduced to ensure that the increased and more secure supply of food will result in an adequate nutritional intake for the entire population.
-Phase Two of the Cereal Sector Reform Programme will address itself to the issues. - 4.4 In order that these programmes be implemented successfully and have maximum impact, it is important that they are mutually reinforcing and consistent with the main aims of both food policy and development policies in general.
+- 4.1 Forging ahead towards the year 2000, the Government, particularly through the Ministry of Agriculture, Livestock Development and Marketing will continue to undertake a comprehensive range of prioritized programmes. - These programmes will focus on promoting increases in national food production to keep pace with population and income growth and to maintain a position of broad self-sufficiency in food for the remainder of the century.
+Other programmes will be aimed at improving processing and marketing efficiency to cope with the growth in supply. - As part of a comprehensive programme to ensure the security of food supplies without excessive dependence on imports in years of crop failure, food reserves sufficient to cover the country's requirement during the minimum import lead time of approximately three months will be maintained with appropriate control mechanisms for their management.
+Additionally, the Government will maintain at all times adequate hard currency reserves for needed food imports.
+Specific measures will also be introduced to ensure that the increased and more secure supply of food will result in an adequate nutritional intake for the entire population. - 4.4 In order that these programmes be implemented successfully and have maximum impact, it is important that they are mutually reinforcing and consistent with the main aims of both food policy and development policies in general.